-- 1. Increase your awareness of the ethical responsibilities that exist between a business and its stakeholders. - 2.
+- 1. Increase your awareness of the ethical responsibilities that exist between a business and its stakeholders, which includes being able to identify ethical issues related to the management of ethics. - 2.
 Examine the concept of Corporate Social Responsibility (CSR) and how some companies have integrated it into their overall business strategy. - 3.
 Enhance your understanding of business ethics in the context of globalization. - 4.
 Enhance your understanding of the concept of sustainability. - 5.
 Develop your ability to effectively write and speak about business ethics, CSR and sustainable development. - 6.
 Understand basic ethical theories and their impact on decision making.